GAA and Orange Order brought together in cultural visit

-The area used to be a unionist stronghold but has become more mixed: the most recent census indicated that 57% of people who live there are Catholic.
+The area used to be predominantly Protestant and voted unionist but has become more mixed: the most recent census indicated that 57% of people who live there are from a Catholic community background.

-The increased diversity has led to some tensions, including an ongoing row over the flying of flags.
+As the neighbourhood has become increasingly diverse, there have been some tensions, including an ongoing row over the flying of flags.

-However, there are hopes a recently instituted flags agreement could point a new way forward in Ballynafeigh.
+However, there are hopes a recently instituted flags agreement could point a new way forward in this part of south Belfast.

 For Stephen, Saturday's visit was very successful.